J&J says won't enforce AIDS drug patent in Africa

 Pharmaceuticals head Paul Stoffels said he expected Indian drugmakers, in particular, to take advantage of the patent move, adding that competition among different companies should drive prices down further.

-J&J has an existing deal with South African group Aspen Pharmacare (APNJ.J), which makes Prezista at a discounted price of $2.22 per day for Africa - a fraction of the western market price.
+J&J has an existing deal with South African group Aspen Pharmacare, which makes Prezista at a discounted price of $2.22 per day for Africa - a fraction of the western market price.

 Its decision to act unilaterally on Prezista patents will, however, disappoint those calling for J&J to share intellectual property rights in the new Medicines Patent Pool, which aims to streamline generic production by pooling patents.